-Application Note (CAPP): The ST must state the additional attributes that audit selectivity may be based upon providing a means for the administrator to assess the accountability information associated with an individual user.
+Application Note (CAPP): The ST must state the additional attributes that audit selectivity may be based upon (e.g., object identity, type of event), if any.
+Rationale (CAPP): This component supports both the O.AUDITING and O.MANAGE objectives, by providing a means for the administrator to assess the accountability information associated with an individual user.
+Application Note: The TOE provides a tool "augrep" that allows to filter the audit records according the criteria listed above.